 What is the 30-month coordination of benefits period?

-Under Section 1862(b)(1)(C) and 42 CFR 411.160-411.184, when a Medicare ESRD beneficiary also has group health plan coverage, the GHP pays primary for 30 months from the first month of Medicare ESRD eligibility.
+Under Section 1862(b)(1)(C) and 42 CFR 411.160-411.184, when a Medicare ESRD beneficiary also has group health plan coverage, the GHP pays primary for 30 months from the date the person is first eligible to enroll in Medicare because of ESRD.
 After 30 months, Medicare becomes primary.
-The rule applies regardless of plan size or employment status.
+The rule applies regardless of plan size or employment status, and it covers retirees.
+A separate 30-month period applies each time a person signs up for Medicare based on permanent kidney failure.

 Can I enroll in Medicare Advantage if I have ESRD?